loki4j/loki-logback-appender/README.md

 - Support for both JSON and Protobuf formats
 - Compatibility with Grafana Cloud
-- Optionally order log records before sending to Loki
+- Optional sorting of log records by timestamp before sending them to Loki
-- Format both labels and messages using Logback patterns
+- Logback formatting patterns are used for both labels and messages
 - Zero-dependency (for Java 11+)
 - Logging performance metrics